Getting the Job

 Thank interviewers for their time.

-Get business cards if possible - they’re usually available at reception desk.
+Get business cards if possible - they’re generally available at reception desk.

 The Interview – Pi’s Guide to Interviewing